 Six Day cycling starts at the Olympic velodrome on Tuesday and here is your guide to the action

 In 2015, London played host to its first six-day event since 1980, marking a return to its spiritual home.
-And it’s back again for 2017 after the success of last two years.
+And it’s back again for 2018 after the success of last three years.

 Back in 1878 the Islington Agricultural Hall played host to the first six day when riders attempted to complete 1,000 miles over six consecutive days – an event won by Sheffield’s William Cann.

 Since then several venues in London have hosted such events, including the Westminster Aquarium, Alexandra Palace, Earls Court and Wembley Arena – which hosted the last one 36 years ago.